davidsusu/dacl/README.md

 Result:

-### Unexpected exit from unicode codepoint sequence
+### :warning: Unexpected exit from unicode codepoint sequence

 If end of line or a character that's not a hexadecimal digit nor an ending curly bracket, the sequence will be forcefully terminated.